 But to pretend that we, as realtors, are a bunch of selfish, greedy pigs is absurd.

 A career in real estate means long hours, constant rejection, inherent risk, rampant competition, regular scrutiny, severe regulation, loss of privacy (in a small town), and periods of inconsistent income.

-Many realtors in Ontario break even or lose money, and a surprising number of new realtors choose not to renew their registration at the end of their provisional period (the first two years).
+Many realtors in Niagara — all of Ontario, for that matter! — break even or lose money, and a staggering number of new realtors choose not to renew their registration at the end of their provisional period (the first two years).

 Am I complaining about any of this?
 Absolutely not.
 I love my job.
 I love all of its challenges and rewards.
 I love the people of this town, too, and I love engaging with my local community.
 I love helping others achieve the dream of home ownership.
 I really, truly do.But will I take a pay cut in order to win your business?Click To Tweet

 But will I take a pay cut in order to win your business?

 I’m worth every penny and more.

 And no part of me feels greedy for saying so.

 Brent is a sales representative with RE/MAX Niagara Realty Ltd., Brokerage.
 He’s the host of The Fort Erie Podcast and proud to call Fort Erie his home.